 Facing the truth

-As a vegan advocate, I know that probably most of us, on stumbling on the truth, will retreat to our comfort zones and continue to support the vile and pervasive worldwide network of animal use that is driven by consumer demand.
+As an animal rights advocate, I know that probably most of us, on stumbling on the truth, will retreat to our comfort zones and continue to support the vile and pervasive worldwide network of animal use that is driven by consumer demand.
 As long as we view helpless, innocent and vulnerable individuals as resources and commodities, despite the proven fact that we can live and thrive without causing harm, we will need to continue to hide the truth from our children.
 They arrive with clear sighted innocence that we are then compelled to corrupt to ensure their participation in a nightmare.
 As a parent, this is the burden that my conscience can never escape.

 Ironically, one of the life lessons I remember being taught is that ‘a good liar has to have a good memory’.
 Conversely when we tell the truth, we have no need for evasions.
 Get rid of the labels.
 All other beings have a right to life and not one of them belongs to us.
 That’s veganism in a nutshell and it’s the easiest, simplest way to live.
 Be vegan.